Preface

 about all of this – but they are hard to find.
 They’re really hard to find”. – James Finley

-The wonder and mystery of trees: In the Inyo National Forest in California with its shallow, dry, unfertile soil, trees grow there at a high elevation in dolomite soil just below the tree line between 5,000 and 12,000 feet.
+The wonder and mystery of trees: In the Inyo National Forest in California with its shallow, dry, unfertile soil, trees grow at a high elevation in dolomite soil just below the tree line between 5,000 and 12,000 feet.
 One tree growing there, a Bristlecone Pine, is said to be over 4,800 years old, and is believed to be the oldest living creature on Earth.
 How I wish I knew its language so I could profit from all the things it has witnessed.

 “Self-love is the form and root of all friendship.
-Well-ordered self-love is right and natural – so much so that the person who hates himself sins against nature.
-To know and appreciate your own worth is no sin”. – St. Thomas Aquinas
+Well-ordered self-love is right and natural – so much so that the person

-What I know, or think I know – about Creation:
+What I know or think I know about Creation:

-Based upon current empirical science, our universe came into existence instantaneously with a Big Bang.
-What existed (if anything did) prior to this moment of creation is not known; nor can it be known based upon current science.
+Based upon current empirical science, our universe came into existence instantaneouslywith a Big Bang.
+What existed, if anything did, prior to this moment of creation is not

-Others, looking at what appears to be insurmountable obstacles concerning what more can be accomplished by way of empirical science, stand at the same window and look with awe and wonderment at a mystery that’s beyond their grasp – and decide there is no need to go further.
+Empirical human science has brilliantly brought us to the extreme limit of what can and cannot be known about the origin of our universe, as well as the exceptionalism of the human species.
+The positions taken by contemporary scientists concerning the origin of creation based upon their respective disciplines, falls into two basic positions: some, stand at the window looking at the extreme limit of their knowledge as it applies to creation and are not willing to acknowledge that they can go no further.
+Others, looking at what appears to be insurmountable obstacles concerning what more can be accomplished by way of empirical science, stand at the same window and look with awe and wonderment at a mystery that’s beyond their grasp – and decide there's no need to go further.
 Perhaps a different ‘observer’ is now needed?

-- - - - - - - -- - - - - - - - - - - - - -
+- - - - - - - -- - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 I’m beginning to feel like one of those dogs up ahead with its nose stuck out the window sniffing the wind for clues.
 And just like the vulnerable dog who eventually begins to trust the driver of the car, so also am I beginning to trust God as the driver of my life.
 But even so – I wish I knew where I was headed.